tsuru/tsuru/docs/advanced_topics/node_scaling.rst

 will create an auto scale event.
 This event will record the result of the auto scale action and possible errors that occurred during its execution.

-You can list auto scale events with `tsuru docker-autoscale-list`
+You can list auto scale events with `tsuru docker-autoscale-list`.

 Running auto scale once
 -----------------------